How to automate email to SFTP transfers using Couchdrop

 Couchdrop makes secure automated file transfers simple and straightforward.
 All transfers and settings are handled in the modern, intuitive web interface, including configuring mailboxes and building automations without code.

-Want to try setting up an automated file transfer yourself?
+Want to try setting up email to SFTP transfers for yourself?
 All Couchdrop registrations get a 14-day free trial with instant access and no credit card required.
-Sign up for your Couchdrop trial now.
+Sign up for your Couchdrop trial now